amqp-node/amqplib/doc/channel_api.md

   something named in an argument not existing)
  * an human closed the channel with an admin tool

+A channel will not emit `'error'` if its connection closes with an error.

 ### `Channel#on('return', function(msg) {...})`

 If a message is published with the `mandatory` flag (it's an option to